clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 ========================================================
 incremental: true

-R stores everything as objects, including data, functions, models, and output.
+R stores everything as an **object**, including data, functions, models, and output.

 Creating an object is done using the assignment operator `<-`

 ```r
 new.object <- 144
 ```
-You can call on an object by typing its name.
+You can display or "call" an object by using its name.

 ```r
 new.object